mitmath/julia-mit/README.md

 problem you can type `Pkg.fixup()` to try to rerun the install scripts.
 * If you tried it a while ago, try running `Pkg.update()` and try again: this will fetch the latest versions of the Julia packages in case the problem you saw was fixed.
+If this doesn't work, try just deleting the whole `.ijulia` directory in your home directory (on Windows, it is called `AppData\Roaming\julia\packages` in your home directory).
 * On MacOS, you will need to run `Pkg.add("Homebrew")` first.
 On Windows, it will want you to run `Pkg.add("RPMmd")` first.
 * On MacOS, you currently need MacOS 10.7 or later; [MacOS 10.6 doesn't work](https://github.com/JuliaLang/julia/issues/4215) (unless you compile Julia yourself, from source code).